raghavsood1996/raghavsood1996.github.io/projects.md

 ## [LeetCode Madness](projects/programming_problems/problems.md)

-   For all of you trying to land that dream job by trying to conque every single inch of leetcode.
+   For all of you trying to land that dream job by trying to conquer every single inch of leetcode.
 Here I provide my [solutions](projects/programming_problems/problems.md) to some top Leetcode problems.